ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+It is a relative path because an absolute path would start with the name of the current user's home directory.
  <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
+We would use an absolute path, unless we wanted to create a local directory on our machines and then we could use a relative path.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?
+4. We could do either, but a relative path would be simpler because the pathname would be shorter (we can use a relative path because it "lives" on our local machine.)

  <!-- Answer Starts Here -->